cdktf/cdktf-provider-googlebeta/docs/googleStorageTransferJob.python.md

 If include_prefixes is not specified, all objects except those that have names starting with one of the exclude_prefixes must satisfy the object conditions.

 Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/google-beta/r/google_storage_transfer_job#include_prefixes GoogleStorageTransferJob#include_prefixes}

 ---

+###### `last_modified_before`<sup>Optional</sup> <a name="last_modified_before" id="@cdktf/provider-google-beta.googleStorageTransferJob.GoogleStorageTransferJobTransferSpecOutputReference.putObjectConditions.parameter.lastModifiedBefore"></a>

+- *Type:* str

+If specified, only objects with a "last modification time" before this timestamp and objects that don't have a "last modification time" are transferred.

+A timestamp in RFC3339 UTC "Zulu" format, with nanosecond resolution and up to nine fractional digits.
+Examples: "2014-10-02T15:01:23Z" and "2014-10-02T15:01:23.045123456Z".

+Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/google-beta/r/google_storage_transfer_job#last_modified_before GoogleStorageTransferJob#last_modified_before}

+---

+###### `last_modified_since`<sup>Optional</sup> <a name="last_modified_since" id="@cdktf/provider-google-beta.googleStorageTransferJob.GoogleStorageTransferJobTransferSpecOutputReference.putObjectConditions.parameter.lastModifiedSince"></a>

+- *Type:* str

+If specified, only objects with a "last modification time" on or after this timestamp and objects that don't have a "last modification time" are transferred.

+A timestamp in RFC3339 UTC "Zulu" format, with nanosecond resolution and up to nine fractional digits.
+Examples: "2014-10-02T15:01:23Z" and "2014-10-02T15:01:23.045123456Z".

+Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/google-beta/r/google_storage_transfer_job#last_modified_since GoogleStorageTransferJob#last_modified_since}

+---